odoare/cppMusicTools/readme.md

 A collection of C++ tools for MIDI and music development, built with the JUCE framework.

+## MidiTools

+A namespace containing a Chord class and a suite of utility functions for handling MIDI notes and chords.

+### The Chord Class

+The Chord class represents a musical chord.
+It can be constructed from a string like "Am7" or "F#M" and provides methods to access its constituent notes (degrees).

 ## Arpeggiator

 The `Arpeggiator` class is a base for creating MIDI arpeggiators.
 It takes a `Chord`, an octave, and a pattern string to generate a sequence of MIDI notes.